0xfatty/0xfatty.github.io/_posts/2023-06-24-pwning-the-scammer-new-zero-day.md

 What's more riveting than the unexpected?
 Picture this: it's a lazy Friday night.
 Lovely wifey and the kids are watching TV shows.
 Me?
 I'm diving headfirst into the murky waters of a potential scam, tipped off by a curious friend.

 The bait was a browser extension promising Facebook cookie extraction faster than a cheetah on a caffeine high.
 Facebook and I share the bond of casual strangers, but this... this was a mystery screaming to be solved.
-Shouted to my buddy "Don't touch that!" to my buddy, then rolled up my digital sleeves and got cracking.
+Shouted to my buddy "Don't touch that!", then rolled up my digital sleeves and got cracking.

 ## Javascript, and it's funny